King, White help Oregon snap skid, beat USC 81-60

 EUGENE, Ore.
+(AP) — Oregon’s defensive benchmark for success is to hold its opponent to fewer than 70 points.

+It also doesn’t hurt when the Ducks produce their most efficient offensive game of the season, either.

-(AP) — Paul White and Louis King each scored 19 points as Oregon raced past Southern California 81-60 on Sunday night.
+Paul White and Louis King each scored 19 points as Oregon raced past Southern California 81-60 on Sunday night.

+The Ducks scored on 35 of 62 possessions and shot 29 of 52 (55.8 percent), only the third time in 16 games they’ve made more than half their shots and the first in eight games.

+“It was the first time in a long time that we shot the ball really well, and I thought our ball movement was a little better and we did a better job of making plays for each other,” Oregon coach Dana Altman said.
+“Paul and Lou were really good.
+They hit shots, made plays and both of them played hard, as well.”

-Will Richardson had 11 points and Victor Bailey Jr. 10 for the Ducks (10-6, 1-2 Pac-12), the preseason conference favorite, who were coming off an 87-84 overtime loss to UCLA after leading by nine in the final minute.
+Will Richardson had 11 points and Victor Bailey Jr. 10 for the Ducks (10-6, 1-2 Pac-12), the preseason conference favorite, who were coming off a wrenching 87-84 overtime loss to UCLA after leading by nine in the final minute.

+White said Altman came into Friday’s practice “spewing out all different kinds of quotes, but the message of it was that things happen and you’ve got to move on.

+“One of the things he was driving home to us was that NBA guys have to deal with this all the time,” White said.
+“At the end of the day, I’m proud of my team and way that we responded.”

 This time Oregon took a more deliberate approach by working the shot clock, crashing the boards and hitting 13 of 24 from 3-point range.
-The Ducks never trailed and led by as many as 26 points in the second half.
+The Ducks never trailed and led by as many as 26 points in the second half to snap a three-game losing streak against USC.

 Oregon had a 35-24 rebounding edge, led by King’s eight, and had 17 second-chance points